Facebooktwitterredditpinterestlinkedintumblr

 10. DisplayPort

-DisplayPort is a digital display interface that is used to connect a monitor to a computer.
+DisplayPort is a digital display interface that connects a monitor to a computer.
 1ms monitors generally have a DisplayPort connection, while 5ms monitors generally have an HDMI connection.

-DisplayPort is a newer technology and offers higher bandwidth than HDMI, which means that it can support higher resolutions and refresh rates.
+DisplayPort is a newer technology offering higher bandwidth than HDMI, which means it can support higher resolutions and refresh rates.

 11. Flickering

-Flickering is when the image on the screen appears to be flickering or flashing.
-This can be a big problem when gaming, as it can make it difficult to spot enemies or see what’s going on.
-This is usually caused by a refresh rate that is too low, or by using V-Sync without G-Sync.
+Flickering is when the image on the screen appears flickering or flashing.
+This can be a big problem when gaming, making it difficult to spot enemies or see what’s happening.
+This is usually caused by a refresh rate that is too low or by using V-Sync without G-Sync.

-So, if you’re looking for a monitor that doesn’t flicker, make sure to get one with a high refresh rate and G-Sync.
+So, if you’re looking for a monitor that doesn’t flicker, get one with a high refresh rate and G-Sync.

 12. Power Consumption

 1ms monitors generally consume more power than 5ms monitors.
 This is because they have a higher refresh rate and require more processing power.
-If you are looking to save on your power bill, then a 5ms monitor may be the better choice.
+If you want to save on your power bill, a 5ms monitor may be the better choice.

 How Important is Your Monitors Response Time?

-Your monitor’s response time is important for two reasons: image quality and input lag.
-Response time is the amount of time it takes for a pixel to go from white to black and back again.
+Your monitor’s response time is important for image quality and input lag.
+Response time is the time it takes for a pixel to go from white to black and back again.
 The lower the response time, the better.

-A fast response time is important for gaming and other activities where you need quick refresh rates.
-A slow response time can cause image ghosting, which is when pixels don’t transition quickly enough and leave a trail behind the moving image.
+A fast response time is important for gaming and other activities requiring quick refresh rates.
+A slow response time can cause image ghosting when pixels don’t transition quickly enough, leaving a trail behind the moving image.

 The vast majority of monitors have a response time of 5ms or less.
 This is fast enough for most people and should be fine for casual gaming and general use.
 If you’re a competitive gamer or need the absolute lowest input lag possible, you may want to consider a monitor with a 1ms response time.

-These monitors are more expensive, but they can give you a competitive edge.
+These monitors are more expensive but can give you a competitive edge.

 So, how important is your monitor’s response time?
 It depends on your needs.
 For most people, a 5ms response time is plenty fast and won’t cause any problems.
 However, if you’re a competitive gamer or need the absolute lowest input lag possible, you may want to consider a monitor with a 1ms response time.

-These monitors are more expensive, but they can give you a competitive edge.
+These monitors are more expensive but can give you a competitive edge.

 Related: 1ms vs 4ms: Which One is Better for Gaming?